 The summer has finally decided to show its face.
-The BBQ's are out, the sun is shining and your boss has announced that whilst the weather is good and spirits high, it's time for a staff party.
+The BBQ's are out, the sun is shining and your boss has announced that whilst the weather is good and spirits high, it's time for a party.
 Although a summer party is a time for management to celebrate the company’s accomplishments and thank all employees with a splash of glitz and glamour and fancy food, it’s also rife with blunders, from forgetting names of fellow colleagues and clients, to overindulging in the free bottles of champers!
-Here are some essential tips to survive the party and have an epic time:
+Here are some essential tips to survive the summer party and have an epic time:

 Leave the drama behind

-An office party is a time for bad karaoke, so save your vocal chords and don’t get into any arguements with colleagues.
+A staff summer party is a time for bad karaoke, so save your vocal chords and don’t get into any arguements with colleagues.
 If you feel there is simmering tension between you and a coworker, it’s best to steer clear when the alcohol is flowing.
 Instead smile, say hello and keep your distance!

 Avoid office romance

-Despite the surroundings and the dose of Dutch courage, a staff party is not the right place or time to declare your love for your office crush – remember that there are many other colleagues watching you!
+Despite the surroundings and the dose of Dutch courage, a summer party is not the right place or time to declare your love for your office crush – remember that there are many other colleagues watching you!

 Avoid the work chat

 There is plenty of time to talk projects, pending deadlines and potential meetings at work.
-A staff party is exactly that – a party!
+A summer party is exactly that – a party!
 So have fun, relax and let your personality shine.
 Just remember, although you might be getting pally with your boss - this is not the time to ask for that payrise you’ve been wanting or asking if you can leave work early come Monday!